tpadilla10117/v2.0-tpadilla.com/NOTES.md

     Landing.jsx:
         - Routing not working from Landing.jsx -> the image clicks fail

-    - About.jsx - Iphone view has personal card buttons in footer

 General:
     - Style inconsistencies.
 Some pure SASS, but some usage of classnames & style tags (primarily in Devloper.jsx)